lanl/pymplot/README.md

 ## Description
 **pymplot** is a lightweight Python application package for efficiently generating high-quality plots for multi-dimensional scalar data.

+The work is under LANL open source approval reference C20105.

+# Reference
-See the paper draft in doc for more details.
+Please refer to the [paper draft](doc/paper.pdf) for details.

-LANL C number: C20105

-Author: Kai Gao, <kaigao@lanl.gov>

 ## Installation